HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 - An authorized intermediary may submit attested data on behalf of any of the previously described stakeholders.
 An intermediary should not submit data that has not been attested to, such as data that has been “scraped” from public sources.
 An example of an intermediary could be a state directory that collects information from providers in its jurisdiction, and then passes that information to the national directory.

 ##### Data sources for attestation
-- data from CMS (e.g., data extracted from PECOS, NPPES ...)
+- data from CMS (e.g., data extracted from the Medicare Provider Enrollment, Chain, and Ownership System (PECOS), the CMS National Plan and Provider Enumeration System (NPPES) ...)
 - data by a relationship (e.g., visiting privileges, network participation)
 - data from Primary source (e.g., state license board)
 - data uploaded by permitted individual